 Educate yourself about your digestive system: Take a look at some pictures of your digestive system to figure out what's inside where it hurts:

-Educate yourself about the possible causes of your pain: This article from the Mayo Clinic does a nice job of explaining possible causes based on where your pain is located:
+Educate yourself about the possible causes of your pain: This article covers most of the most common causes of digestive problems:

 Reassure yourself: Keep in mind that our bodies sometimes do funky things.
 As stated above, trapped gas can be quite painful, yet does not mean that anything terrible is wrong with you.
 Also keep in mind that if there was something more serious going on it is likely that your body will let you know.
 If any of the above scary symptoms do not develop, you are most likely experiencing some kind of temporary problem that your body will work out over time.